 Today the Michigan State Capitol Commission continues to restore and renew our statehouse.
 Check back often to learn more about the ongoing restoration and preservation projects happening in the Capitol building, and on Capitol Square!

-The Michigan State Capitol Commission is turning its attention to the Capitol’s extensive mechanical problems.
-The Capitol’s mechanical systems are nearly 30 years old, placing this historical treasure at risk.
-Learn more about the challenges facing the Capitol in this behind the scenes video.
+The Michigan State Capitol Commission turned its attention to the Capitol’s extensive mechanical problems in early 2017.
+Learn more about the challenges they faced in this behind the scenes video.

 Renewing Michigan's Capitol 2014-2016